brampersandon/aframe-joycon-controls/README.md

-# A-Frame `gamepad-controls`
+# A-Frame `joycon-controls`

-Gamepad controls for A-Frame.
+Joy-Con controls for A-Frame.

+> NOTE: This is a fork of donmccurdy/aframe-gamepad-controls and a work in progress.
+If you'd like to see this happen, please consider opening issues or making a pull request.
+References to Don's awesome work remain as work continues on this.

 Demo: https://www.donmccurdy.com/aframe-gamepad-controls/